 Register to have your vitamin D levels tracked throughout your pregnancy, and be an important part of this project to solve the vitamin D deficiency epidemic affecting pregnant women and babies.

 Enrolling in Protect our Children NOW! will track your vitamin D levels during pregnancy.
-This free program is available if you are between 12-17 weeks pregnant.
-If not, please Join D*action to check your vitamin D level.
+This program is available if you are between 12-17 weeks pregnant with a self-sponsorship fee of $185 (this price includes 3 vitamin D blood spot test kits, 5000 IU vitamin D from BioTech Pharmacal, and shipping) .
+If you do not qualify but still wish to track your vitamin D levels during pregnancy, please Join D*action.

 Why do we believe in this research?

 Vitamin D FAQs for Pregnancy, Breastfeeding & Babies

 Maternal 25(OH)D concentrations ≥40 ng/mL associated with 60% lower preterm birth risk among general obstetrical patients at an urban medical center